Doctor's Letter For Travelling With Medication

 Yes.
 If you carry syringes, needles, insulin pumps, auto-injectors, or other medical devices, these can be included in the letter.
 Airport security requires a doctor's letter confirming medical need for sharps carried in hand luggage.

-A UK doctor can only confirm medications that have been lawfully prescribed in the UK.
-If you have been prescribed medications while abroad and wish to re-enter the UK with them, contact the UK Home Office regarding personal import rules for controlled drugs.
+No. A UK doctor can only confirm medications that have been lawfully prescribed in the UK.
+If you have been prescribed medications while abroad and wish to enter the UK with them, contact the UK Home Office regarding personal import rules for controlled drugs.
 MedicalCert cannot write letters for medications not prescribed within the UK system.